 In load balancing, the total available power capacity is distributed among the connected charging stations based on needs and priorities.
-This is done using smart electronics and software that monitor and manage the electrical load in real-time.
+This is done through smart electronics and software that monitor and manage the electrical load in real-time.

 Ole Diepstraten